flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

 hello world contract has been deployed at  0x8929912256646340496f3cF5d17d56F967cc554A hello world contract has been deployed at  0x8929912256646340496f3cF5d17d56F967cc554A
 ```

 This is done with the help of the create2 function.
 You can always check the status of the contract by copy and pasting this address in the respective Block Explorer.

-You can use this method to deploy your smart contract at the same address across mutiple EVM networks like Flare, Songbird, Ethereum, Polygon, Optimism etc.
+You can use this method to deploy your smart contract at the same address across multiple EVM networks like Flare, Songbird, Ethereum, Polygon, Optimism etc.